Locations:

 • Catch enough ZZZs: Not getting enough sleep can prevent your immune system from working as it should.

-• Stay up-to-date on vaccines: Vaccines train your body to fight off germs that can make you sick.
-Talk to your provider about which vaccines you need and when.
+• Stay up to date on vaccines: Vaccines train your body to fight off germs that can make you sick.
+Your provider will recommend when you should receive vaccines.

 A note from Cleveland Clinic